Guardians of the Container Galaxy

 • Deny :latest tag (enforce immutable tags)

-Pod Security:
+Pod Hardening:

 • Require non-root user